udevbe/westfield/README.md

 # Server usage

 Check out the Java and Node.js example projects in the `server` directory.
 They implement the server side part of the client example mentioned above.
-They also provide a good starting point to setup client side protocol generation in your build.
+They also provide a good starting point to setup server and client side protocol generation in your build.